SUV driver sought after coach’s fatal shooting in Plymouth ‘traffic altercation’

 "He was just a great dad and would do anything for the kids in the community to see them succeed at sports and other activities," Browne said.
 "His presence in their lives and constant words of encouragement meant the world to the kids."

+"All recognize that [Wednesday] and tomorrow is a time to put baseball aside," the association board wrote in a letter to players' families while sharing that the teenager also was injured during the incident.

+"Jay's death is a tragedy," the letter continued, "and we all need to take time to reflect on this loss, and to mourn the passing of a dear member of the ACYBA family."

-Fadden said the victim's vehicle ran off the highway and crashed into a parking lot of an apartment complex in the 3900 block of Lancaster Lane N.
+Chief Fadden said during the news briefing that the victim's vehicle ran off the highway and crashed into a parking lot of an apartment complex in the 3900 block of Lancaster Lane N.

 "We believe the shooting occurred on the highway," the chief said, "and then after the driver was shot … the vehicle traveled off the west side of the highway, through the ditch, through some trees, through the fence and into the parking lot of the apartment complex."

-Traffic surveillance video evidence is being reviewed, and additional suspect vehicle information will be released, he said, which could include video or still shots.
+Traffic surveillance video evidence is being reviewed, and additional details on the suspect's vehicle will be released, he said, which could include video or still shots.
 He urged anyone to come forward with any information.

-"This is truly a senseless act," Fadden continued, "it's one of the most senseless acts I've seen in 20 years in law enforcement, and there are people in this community that are hurting today because of the senseless act that occurred last night.
+"This is truly a senseless act," Fadden said.
+"It's one of the most senseless acts I've seen in 20 years in law enforcement, and there are people in this community that are hurting today because of the senseless act that occurred last night.

 "And I'm sure the people involved with this event are feeling some guilt, they feel the need to come forward and at least talk about what happened and we encourage them to do that.
 There's always two sides to a story."